 While the penalty is not as severe as a late withdrawal, you’ll still need to adjust your tax return accordingly.
-In addition to owing regular taxes on the money, there is a 10 percent tax on withdrawals made before age 59 ½, unless you qualify for an exception.
+In addition to owing regular taxes on the money, there is a 10% tax on withdrawals made before age 59 ½, unless you qualify for an exception.

 5. Reporting big losses

 Reporting losses to the IRS can help you at tax time, but only if you’re also honest about wins.

 Take gambling, for instance.
 You’re supposed to report winnings as income, and you can claim losses up to the amount of the winnings you’ve claimed as income as an itemized deduction.
 If you report losses without mentioning you won anything, don’t expect the IRS to take your word for it.

-Similarly, a lot of people have hobbies they envision turning into a full-fledged business someday.
-But as long as they remain merely hobbies, don’t be tempted to claim your spending as business expenses.
+Similarly, a lot of people have a hobby they envision turning into a full-fledged business someday.
+But as long as it remains merely a hobby, don’t be tempted to claim your spending on it as business expenses.
 The IRS is unlikely to believe you’re operating a business that always loses money, especially if you have other sources of income.

 Generally, if you fail to report a profit in three of the last five years, the IRS will consider the activity recreational and might have some questions for you about it.

 6. Holding foreign bank accounts

 If you’ve decided to spend more time abroad in retirement, you could have a legitimate need for a bank account in another country.
 But it’s important to report that account to the federal government if it holds more than $10,000 at any point.

 Failing to do so could trigger something worse than an audit.
 If the feds conclude it was merely a “non-willful violation,” you’ll get off light with a penalty topping out at $12,459 for each violation.

 But if they decide it was willful, that’s trouble.
 You could face fines — of up to $124,588 or 50% of the account balance at the time of the violation — and/or criminal penalties of up to five years in prison.